compute-io/compute.io/README.md

 flow.value( data );
 ```

 Once initialized, all compute methods are now available.
-The lone difference is that data does not need to be explicitly passed as an argument.
+The lone difference is that data should __not__ be explicitly passed as an argument.
 For example,

 ``` javascript
 flow